 Together with Dr Vanessa Puetz, Jake created a free online course on 'Childhood Adversity: The Impact of Childhood Maltreatment on Mental Health' on the Future Learn platform.
 Click here to explore the connection between childhood adversity and mental health, and enhance your knowledge of mental health in young people.

-Jake previously held a Postdoctoral Research Associate post at the Centre for Research in Autism and Education (UCL Institute of Education) and a Postdoctoral Researcher post in the UCL Attention and Cognitive Control Laboratory.
+Jake was previously Digital Communications Lead at the University College London Division of Psychology and Language Sciences (UCL Faculty of Brain Sciences) and held a Postdoctoral Research Associate post at the Centre for Research in Autism and Education (UCL Institute of Education) and a Postdoctoral Researcher post in the UCL Attention and Cognitive Control Laboratory.

 He has also been Science Consultant on James May ‘Things You Need To Know’ (Brain special; BBC2), Britain’s Brightest (BBC1), Hidden Talent (Channel 4), Open University (Psychology Course) and Weird Warfare (History Channel USA).

 You can read some of Jake's published scientific research here: